dfornis/dfornis/content/post/predicting-search-data/index.md

 author = "David Fornborg"
 title = "Nowcasting a leading economic indicator in times of uncertainty - with R" date = "2021-01-31" description = "The standard tool set for making economic forecasts has had trouble keeping up with the sudden change in human behavior caused by the Covid-19 pandemic.
-In this experiment I explore if Google Trends data can be used to predict movement patterns week by week which in turn can be used as a high frequency leading economic indicator."
+In this experiment I explore if Google Trends data can be used to predict movement patterns week by week in times of high uncertainty.
+This prediction can in turn be used as a high frequency leading economic indicator."

 tags = [
     "r",